President & CEO

 Lesley started her career as a national-award winning reporter for the National Public Radio (NPR) affiliate in Denver and a regular contributor to NPR, the Osgood Files and Monitor Radio.
 She covered the Colorado Legislature, public policy issues and education.

-Lesley was elected in November 2011 to the Jeffco Board of Education and serves as its president.
+Lesley was elected in November 2011 to the Jeffco Board of Education, serving as its president for two years.
 She has held other leadership positions, including as president of The Action Center board, president of the Colorado School Public Relations Association, and vice president of associates of the national Education Writers Association board.
 Lesley is a member of the advisory council of CASA of Jefferson and Gilpin Counties, a nonprofit that advocates abused and neglected children.
 She also has volunteered as an after-school tutor and a Colorado I Have a Dream mentor.

 Lesley holds a master’s degree in public affairs journalism from the University of Illinois at Springfield and a bachelor’s degree in history from Northern Illinois University in DeKalb.
 She is married and her daughter attends a Jeffco public school.